Maxi Herber

 Maxi Herber (8 October 1920 – 20 October 2006) was a German figure skater who competed in pair skating and single skating.
-She is the youngest figure skating Olympic champion (at the age of 15 years and 128 days) when she won gold in pair skating together with Ernst Baier at the 1936 Winter Olympics.
+She remains the youngest figure skating Olympic champion (at the age of 15 years and 128 days) from when she won gold in pair skating together with Ernst Baier at the 1936 Winter Olympics.

 Born in Munich, Herber was also an accomplished single skater, winning the German nationals three times, from 1933 to 1935.
 She skated for the Münchner EV (Munich EV) club.

+Skating with Baier, she won seven national titles, five European titles, and four World titles, in addition to their Olympic gold.
+Herber later sold her Olympic gold medal and donated the money to survivors of the Holocaust.
+The pair performed several side-by-side jumps, including side-by-side Axel jumps at the 1934 Championships, likely the first side-by-side Axels competed by a pair at an ISU championship.
+They also developed a 'Baier lift', which was similar to a twist lift but lacking a release of Herber into the air.

 Herber and Baier married after their skating career ended in 1940.
-They had 3 children.
-After World War II they skated in ice shows.
-Later the couple owned a business.
+They had three children.
+After World War II they skated in ice shows; they created their own, which was later sold to Holiday on Ice.
 In 1964 they were divorced.
-Supported by the "Deutsche Sporthilfe" (German Sport help organisation) she moved to Oberau near Garmisch-Partenkirchen in Bavaria.
-Some years later Herber and Baier remarried, but were divorced again.
+She worked as a coach, then supported by public welfare and the "Deutsche Sporthilfe" (German Sport help organisation), she moved to Oberau near Garmisch-Partenkirchen in Bavaria.
+Some years later Herber and Baier remarried, but they divorced again.

 Herber suffered from Parkinson's disease.
-In 2000, she moved to the Lenzheim retirement home in Garmisch-Partenkirchen.
-Soon afterwards she had an exhibition of her watercolor paintings there.
-She died at age 86 in Garmisch-Partenkirchen.
+In 2000, she moved to the Lenzheim retirement home in Garmisch-Partenkirchen, where she held an exhibition of her watercolor paintings.
+She died in 2006 at age 86.